Arittra95/PitArray/README.md

 ## Download the model:

-To run pitArray on your local computer, you can download the whole repository using the git command:
+To run PitArray on your local computer, you can download the whole repository using the git command:

 ```bash